-Your lecturer/tutor is available each week for consultation outside of normal class times.
-Times that your lecturer/tutor will be available for consultation will be found on the Moodle Course Site.
+Your teacher is available each week for consultation outside of normal class times.
+Times that your lecturer/tutor will be available for consultation will be found on the Course Site.

 1.4 Timetable

 Your timetable is available on the Griffith College Portal at Class Timetable in Student and Services.